pdywilson/posts/index.md

     url = 'https://www.daft.ie/property-for-rent/dublin-city/apartments?numBeds_to=2&sort=publishDateDesc'

-    # We can add one or multiple candidates here.
-    # You can also put urls here to retrieve urls.
     wanted_list = [re.compile('€.*per month')]

     scraper = AutoScraper()
     result = scraper.build(url, wanted_list)

     for i in range(20,2000,20): #
         url = 'https://www.daft.ie/property-for-rent/dublin-city/apartments?numBeds_to=2&sort=publishDateDesc&from={}&pageSize=20'.format(i)